- Serves 4

 I love the mellow taste of roasted fennel and almonds together, and think the orange-soaked raisins add a nice bit of sparkle to this otherwise rich side dish which I like to serve with roasted chicken.
 Using a vegetable stock, or water, for the couscous does lighten it up a bit. —Jennifer Ann

 This is a dish whose simplicity belies its depth of flavor.
 Its success is dependent on little touches like plumping the raisins in fresh orange juice, incorporating chopped fennel fronds as well as roasted wedges of the bulb itself, and using lots of chopped shallot to add sweetness and bite to a basic sherry vinaigrette.
 Jennifer Ann has you fold all of the ingredients except for the roasted fennel and toasted almonds into the delicate, springy couscous, and then arrange the fennel and almonds over the top for a lovely presentation. - A&M —The Editors

 fennel bulb, trimmed and cored and cut into about 16 slim wedges

 good quality olive oil, divided

 large shallot (or two small), minced

 fennel fronds, chopped

-freshly ground pepper and salt, to taste
+salt and freshly ground pepper, plus more to taste

 coarse sea salt, such as Maldon

-- Toast almonds on a separate pan in the oven until lightly browned; allow to cool; coarsely chop, and set aside
+- Toast almonds on a separate pan in the oven until lightly browned.
+Allow to cool.
+Coarsely chop and set aside.

-- While fennel and almonds are in the oven, bring chicken stock to a boil over high heat; add couscous, stir, cover, and remove from heat; let rest for about 15 minutes until all of the stock is absorbed
+- While fennel and almonds are in the oven, bring chicken stock to a boil over high heat.
+Add couscous, stir, cover, and remove from heat.
+Let rest for about 15 minutes until all of the stock is absorbed.

-- In a separate bowl, whisk together shallots and vinegar, then whisk in remaining 2 tablespoons of olive oil; add pepper and salt to taste
+- In a separate bowl, whisk together shallots and vinegar, then whisk in remaining 2 tablespoons of olive oil.
+Add pepper and salt to taste.

-- top with roasted fennel and almonds; finish with a sprinkling of ground pepper and coarse sea salt
+- Top with roasted fennel and almonds.
+Finish with a sprinkling of ground pepper and coarse sea salt.